July 23, 2019

 With access to the wider internet, connected cars can go further, pulling in data from a wide range of sources and analysing it more precisely to make smart route recommendations.
 For example, artificial intelligence (AI) and historical traffic accident data can be used to spot and flag road conditions that make an accident more likely, such as heavy congestion at certain junctions at certain times of the day.
 The driver can then decide whether or not to act on the information and take another route.

 Traffic monitoring has always been carried out with static equipment, but connected cars allow for a new, mobile form of traffic supervision.
 In fact, as connected cars drive around an area constantly transmitting their locations, the traffic monitors itself.

-With enough connected cars on the road, it’s possible to see where traffic problems build up and where road development, extra safety or traffic calming measures could help.
-Connected cars can serve as eyes and ears on the ground for city planners, giving a much more holistic view of an area’s traffic flow in action.
+With enough connected cars on the road, it’s possible to see where traffic problems build up and where road development, extra safety or traffic calming measures could be of help.
+Connected cars can serve as the eyes and the ears on the ground for city planners, giving a much more holistic view of an area’s traffic flow in action.

 Put big data to work under the hood of your business

-For example, big data analysis allows us to understand consumers on a deeper level and design customer loyalty programmes that tap into the heart of what they’re looking for or combine and visualise different consumer data sets in order to reveal hidden patterns.
-Like a connected car, your business can become smarter and more efficient through data, so contact us today to find out how to get started.
+For example, big data analysis allows us to understand consumers on a deeper level and design customer loyalty programmes and CRM strategies that tap into the heart of what they’re looking for or combine and visualise different consumer data sets in order to reveal hidden patterns.
+Like a connected car, your business can become smarter and more efficient through data, so contact us today to find out how we can get started.